johnsonjo4531/read_lines/readme.md

 ### Usage

-⚠ The lines module is now deprecated due to the changes in Deno standard library these functions are replaced by readDelim and readLines in std/io/bufio. ⚠️
+⚠ The lines module is now deprecated due to the changes in Deno standard library these functions are replaced by readDelim and readLines in std/io/bufio.
+It's suggested you just use those.⚠️

 Importing the lines module: